 Introductory coaching sessions are one hour, and after that sessions may be either an hour or a half hour in length.

 Sessions take place via phone, Skype, or WhatsApp.
-Chat may also be an option in some cases.
+Email communication and support is also an option.

 During your sessions you will have the opportunity to ask me questions about my withdrawal and healing journey.
 You will also be able to tell me all about the specifics of your own story so that we can plan a way to move forward, both short- and long-term.